 - Sending entries in a specific category of the blog

 Importing your existing mailing list

 You may think you’re starting from scratch, but the reality is that you already have subscribers.
-The contacts you have in your Outlook Address Book are a good start, but … But whoever did the law also did the trick: you can’t just add an email address to your email list, you need to have permission in order to do it.
+The contacts you have in your Outlook Address Book are a good start, but … Whoever made the law also made the tricks: you can’t just add an email address to your email list, you need to have permission in order to do it.
 You can do this in two ways:

 - If you already have an email list in your frequently used address book, you can send an email saying, “I’m switching over to a newsletter service.”
 If you want to keep getting my updates, you don’t have to do anything.
 “But if you prefer not to follow my email list, please respond and let me know.”

 - If you prefer not to assume anything, send an email to that email list you have, informing that you are going to be sending emails from your newsletter and also promoting your products, make sure that you also explain the benefits of the subscription.
 Be sure to include the link to the signup form and make it very clear that you will be happy to add their email address.
 All they need to do is respond to it and give you permission.

 Make sure that the first email you send out after you have imported that list includes a link to “Upgrade subscription preferences” and that you clearly explain that it needs to be updated.